seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Addresses from Numeric Values

-In addition to the range of string formats that can be parsed to produce `IPAddress` instances, you can also obtain `IPAddress` instances from a large number of numeric formats.
+In addition to the range of string formats that can be parsed to produce `IPAddress` instances, you can also obtain `IPAddress` instances from a numerous numeric formats.
 You an obtain instances of `IPAddress` from byte arrays in Java and from byte slices in Go.
 You can obtain instances of `IPAddress` from `java.net.InetAddress` or `java.net.InterfaceAddress` in Java and any one of `net.IP`, `net.IPAddr`, `net.IPMask`, `net.IPNet`, `netip.Addr`, or `netip.Prefix` in Go.
 You can obtain instances of `IPAddress` from arrays of address segments in Java, or from slices of address segments in Go.
 You can obtain instances of `IPAddress` from individual integer segment values using the `SegmentValueProvider` interface.
 All of these options are generic to either IPv4 or IPv6 unless you specifically choose the IPv4 or IPv6-specific constructors.
 See the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddress) or [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressNetwork.IPAddressGenerator.html) for the full list.

 For IPv4 you have the additional option of constructing an address from a 32-bit integer.
 See the [godoc](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPv4Address) or [javadoc](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/ipv4/IPv4Address.html).